StarTux/Race/README.md

 - Checkpoint hitboxes are inaccurate
 - Lap resets maybe?
 - Boats glitch into the floor
-- Fix race finish timestamp
+- Direction is easy to miss